build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 - Enter TLD-matching patterns from the image below(one-per-line) following the format shown (e.g.`[*.ru]`).
 - The `*` acts as a wildcard to match all the subdomains within each of these TLDs
 - We can always write exceptions later to our broad TLD-matching rules by creating an `ALLOW` rule to match any needed exceptions and giving it a higher priority than our `BLOCK` rule.
-- We'll use this list to BLOCK ten commonly abused top-level domains in our VPC
+- We'll use this list to BLOCK ten commonly abused top-level domains in our VPC.

 ```javascript
 *.ru